How to Plan Projects, Events, and Campaigns With Marketing Timelines

 In your template, it should look something like this.

 The next phase of your project is the planning phase.
-This is the phase where you need to determine everything you need to do to hit publish on a project.
+This is the phase where you need to determine everything you need to do to publish the project.
 It could include things like:

 This is what it could look like in your template.